tareqimbasher/NetPad/README.md

 ## Updates

 NetPad checks for updates on startup and will let you know when a new version is available.
-While it cannot _yet_ install the latest update automatically, that feature's in the works!
+While it cannot _yet_ install the latest update automatically, that feature is in the works!

 The latest version can be downloaded from the [Releases](https://github.com/tareqimbasher/NetPad/releases/latest) page.